modm-io/cmsis-header-sam/README.md

-## CMSIS device headers for Microchip SAM
+# CMSIS device headers for Microchip SAM

 This folder includes the CMSIS device headers for all Microchip SAM devices.
-The files located here are part of the device packs provided by Microchip at [http://packs.download.atmel.com/](http://packs.download.atmel.com/). libraries and can be found inside the `include` folder of each device pack.
+The files located here are part of the device packs provided by Microchip at [packs.download.atmel.com](http://packs.download.atmel.com/) and can be found inside the `include` folder of each device pack.

-The files are copied and modified by converting all line endings from Windows to Unix style and removing all trailing whitespace (see `post_script.sh`).
-If you don't like that, stop complaining and do the work yourself.
+The files are copied and modified by converting all line endings from Windows to Unix style and removing all trailing whitespace.

 Here is the list of the current device header version and release date: